How to Use This Study With Small Groups

 Using the Sunday Scripture Study

 Optional opening: Consider opening your time together by singing a brief song/hymn or two together.
 This is a great way to open up by joyfully praising God, and helps to bring warmth to the gathering.
 This can be as simple a putting together an informal printout of a few songs, or as elaborate as investing in small songbooks to be passed around and then collected at each gathering.
 My wife used her scrapbooking skills to put together some nice little song books for my men’s group.
-The important thing is that the songs are ones that are easy to sing and that most people already know well.
+The important thing is that the songs are ones that are suitable for the gathering, easy to sing, and that most people already know well.

 Opening Prayer: Always open your study time of the Sacred Scriptures with a brief prayer for God’s guidance.
 It could be an extemporaneous (spontaneous) or a set prayer, like the traditional prayer to the Holy Spirit.
 I’ve found that the Alternative Opening Prayer for that Sunday’s liturgy (found in most missalettes) is often beautiful and profound and keyed to the theme of the Readings for that Sunday.